Common Dissemination Booster

 Published Recommendations and Priorities for policy makers.

 Trust-IT Services provided all Common Dissemination Booster services on behalf of the European Commission.
+It is now continued through the Horizon Results Booster.

 The Common Dissemination Booster (CDB) was a brand-new service from the European Commission which is free of charge and available to all, ongoing or closed, European, National, Regional funded Research & Innovation (R&I) projects (H2020, FP7 or other).
 The booster encourages projects to come together to identify a common portfolio of results and shows them how best to disseminate to end-users, with an eye on exploitation opportunities.